Callum Williams

-Callum Williams (born 31 October 2001) is a Welsh rugby union player for Scarlets in the United Rugby Championship.
-Williams' primary position is wing or fullback.
+Callum Williams (born 31 October 2001) is a Welsh rugby union player who previously played Scarlets in the United Rugby Championship as a wing or fullback.

 Rugby Union career

 Professional career

 Williams was named in the Scarlets academy squad for the 2021–22 season.
 He is yet to debut for the Scarlets, but has represented Wales Sevens at one tournament.

+Williams was released by the Scarlets at the end of the 2023–24 United Rugby Championship season.